paypal/squbs/docs/httpclient.md

 If the resolved endpoint is a secure one, e.g., https, an `SSLContext` can be passed to `HttpEndpoint` as an optional parameter.

 An optional `Config` can also be passed to `HttpEndpoint` to override the default configuration.
-However, the client specific configuration has always higher precendence over the passed in configuration.
+However, the client specific configuration has higher precedence over the passed in configuration.

 Please see [Resource Resolution](resolver.md) for details on resolution in general.